JoyCuratoR/PDF-Document-Summarizer/README.md

 - I learned Tesseract OCR in R which taught me how to extract text data from PDFs
 - After learning that package, it gave me an idea to use Tesseract OCR to extract text data from a PDF, edit some HTML tags into the sections of text that I want to summarize, and then essentially apply the article summarizer script
 - When adding HTML tags to the extacted text in the .txt file, I had to do some manual cleaning of headers and footer text
-- Once I only had the text I wanted to summarize did I add the HTML tag <p> and </p> to the beginning and end of the text
+- Once I only had the main body text I wanted to summarize did I add the paragraph HTML tag to the beginning and end of the text
 - Following my idea through, it returned a successful summary of my academic PDF article